 - Usually, it is the facilitator that handles logistics if the client is unable to.

-- The norm is however to deliver the goods to a warehouse/FOB where the client will then care for the last mile.
+- The norm is however to deliver the goods to a warehouse/FOB where the client will then take care of the last mile.

 - The factories and people thereof, even the bribed ones, are never involved in logistics beyond a warehouse delivery.
 Even during illegal shipments.